Ron Berger

-Ron Berger was an American college and professional football player.
+Ron Berger (born September 30, 1942) is an American former college and professional football player.
 A defensive end, he played college football at Wayne State University, and played professionally in the American Football League (AFL) and National Football League (NFL) for the Boston/New England Patriots.

 Career

 Berger began his career with a semi-pro team in Pontiac, Michigan, in 1965 with the St. Petersburg Blazers of the North American Football League.
 The next year, the 6-foot-8 Berger played for the Orange County (Calif.)
 Ramblers of the Continental Football League before signing with the NFL's Los Angeles Rams.
 He joined the Patriots as a free agent in 1969 as the biggest lineman to ever suit up for the team.

 Burger played in 41 games for the Boston/New England Patriots.
 His final season was with the Miami Dolphins in 1973.